Password Plus and Super Password: Merchandise

 Three editions of the Password Plus board game were made by Milton Bradley in the early 1980s.
 Milton Bradley made an eight-track cartridge version of the game for its OMNI Entertainment System.
 In 1983, a version for the Atari 2600 and Intellivision was going to be made by The Great Game Company.
 However, both versions were scrapped later on due to the Video Game Crash at the time.

-A Super Password video game was released for DOS, the Apple II, and the Commodore 64 by Gametek in 1988.
+A Super Password video game was released for MS-DOS, Apple II, and Commodore 64 by Gametek in 1988.
 A version for the NES was also planned around that time, but never surfaced.
 In 2000, a Super Password hand-held game by Tiger Electronics was released.